-For some years now I have been re-skilling and re-wilding, as folks put it nowadays.
-In other words: learning lots of essential things via making, going on courses, reading, experimenting.
+For some years now I have been re-skilling and re-wilding.
+In other words: learning lots of essential things via making, taking courses, reading, experimenting.
 Although I trained for many years in art, there was almost no mention of the craft of making art, let alone any instruction, except during a superb foundation course (two years spent in Mary Shelley’s son’s house on the Bournemouth cliff top).
-The last five years of concertedly studying bush craft, ‘primitive’ technologies, earth skills, early and pre-renaissance art techniques as well as returning at last to drawing, have seen all these come together and find some way to meld.
-It was at a Dark Mountain festival , Base Camp, in September 2016, where I brought my basket of materials along for the first time, that I could appreciate the warm reception these strange items provoked in others.
+The last five years of concertedly studying bush craft, ancient technologies, earth skills, early and pre-renaissance art techniques and immersing myself in drawing, have seen all these come together and find some way to meld.
+It was at a Dark Mountain festival Base Camp, in September 2016, where I brought my basket of wild materials along for the first time, that I could appreciate the warm reception these strange items provoked in others.

 I had bought a copy of ‘The Wake’ in 2014, a while after reading the review of it in The Guardian one Saturday.
-I was immersed and greatly moved, so much so that I wrote to the author, and subsequently discovered Dark Mountain, rather belatedly, but that’s another story.
+I was astounded and greatly moved, so much so that I wrote to the author, and subsequently discovered Dark Mountain, rather belatedly, but that’s another story.
 The book stirred something in me and I began to research and make art and craft materials from before the Norman era, favouring materials that I could source locally and that were entirely natural.
 At first I wasn’t even aware I was following this thread of intent in my making, but over time it became clear.